lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >
 >This command of Raid configuration is only supported by m5 machine, please use UEFI for other type of machines.

-###Retrieve MAC Addresses of Nodes (Reference ThinkServer Support of Appendix 3 for ThinkServer deployment)
+###Step 4: Retrieve MAC Addresses of Nodes (Reference ThinkServer Support of Appendix 3 for ThinkServer deployment)

 Use following command to get mac addresses of all nodes.
 The results of mac addresses returned are stored in macs.txt (folder path is: "/lico_3.x/bin/").
 The first NIC is  marked as "selectednic" by default.
 You can change it to the NIC which you used to install OS, the NIC you used should be connected to Management Network.

     [root@mgt bin]# ./discover_node_macs_using_imm.py --node "nodes1,nodes2,node[3-5]" --immuser "USERID" --immpwd "Passw0rd"

-Here is the content of a macx.txt:
+Here is a sample of a macx.txt:

     Node1;
       selectednic=PXE.NicPortMacAddress.1;